 - It is likely that the supply chain will seek to integrate features into an all-in-one product.
 However, some ambiguity remains around if the conferencing CODEC, arguable the most important feature, will sit in the room or on an users PC.

 Connectivity will become a more important topic, particularly with the introduction of 5G and Wi-Fi 6/7.
 In the short term, the use of wireless technologies and their integration into AV devices will see greater adoption and be pivotal in the enabling personalised experiences across a wide range of verticals.

-The Next Big Wave in AV (AVoIP)
+The Next Big Wave in the AV Industry (AVoIP)